sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 })).toEqual({})
 -->

 This function is very long, with lots and lots of repetitive boilerplate code.
 It’s really hard to read and maintain.
-Sometimes validations for the same field aren’t together, which makes it even harder to understand all the requirements for a particular field.
+Sometimes, validations for the same field aren’t together, which makes it even harder to understand all the requirements for a particular field.

 However, if we look closely, there are only three unique validations: